 You can change the region by modifying the

 import com.amazonaws.services.dynamodbv2.AmazonDynamoDBClientBuilder; import com.amazonaws.regions.Regions; ... // This client will default to US West (Oregon) AmazonDynamoDB client = new AmazonDynamoDBClientBuilder.standard() .withRegion(Regions.US_WEST_2); .build();

 You can use the

 withRegion method to run your code against Amazon DynamoDB

 in any region where it is available.
 For a complete list, see AWS Regions and Endpoints in the

 Amazon Web Services General Reference.

-If you want to run the code samples using DynamoDB locally on your computer, you need to set the endpoint, as shown following:
+If you want to run the code samples using DynamoDB locally on your computer, you need to set the endpoint, like this: